kareemrady/UDEND/Project1/.ipynb_checkpoints/README-checkpoint.md

 #### STEPS TO RUN PROJECT:
 1. RUN create_tables.py file to create all DB tables
 2. RUN etl.py file to insert all records in the tables
+3. Run test.ipynb to cehcek the DBs created and run queries against the created tables